m-yac/microtonal-utils/README.md

 - `fjs.js`: functions related to the Functional Just System (FJS) and systems like it, in particular, functions for formatting FJS interval and note symbols
 - `color.js`: functions for formatting color notation for intervals, notes, and temperaments
 - `parser.js`: a parser for arbitrary expressions involving notes, intervals, and the all note/interval symbols mentioned above (used in [`xen-calc`](https://github.com/m-yac/xen-calc)) as well as inverses of all the formatting functions mentioned above
+- `sets.js`: generators for sets of intervals, e.g. all intervals in an odd limit, all intervals less than some Tenney height
 - `approx.js`: functions for getting best rational and best EDO approximations of an interval
 - `english.js`: an experiment with programmatically assigning English names to arbitrary intervals